Number One (magazine)

-Number One, initially rendered as 'No. 1', was a British magazine dealing with pop music.
+Number One, initially rendered as No. 1, was a British pop magazine.
 It ran for nine years and was aimed at a mainly teenage market.

 Overview

 The magazine was published weekly and ran from 7 May 1983 to February 1992.
 It was intended as direct competition to Smash Hits, which was at its peak at the time.
 Although No. 1 contained fewer pages and less colour (at a similar price), the magazine claimed "our strength is our weekliness".

 One of the most popular aspects was that it published the singles and albums charts every week (obviously not possible for the fortnightly Smash Hits).
-As the magazine was an IPC publication, it initially used the Top 75 singles & albums from its sister title, the NME (less a pop magazine more a 'rock-press inkie').
+As the magazine was an IPC publication, it initially used the Top 75 singles & albums from its sister title, the NME.
 However, in 1985 it started publishing the MRIB (Media Research Information Bureau) Network Chart, as used for Independent Local Radio's Sunday chart show.
 From October 1990, the CIN (Gallup) Top 75 Chart was used as BBC Magazines took over the publishing of the now re-branded Number One from IPC Magazines and wanted to feature the same chart as was used on Radio 1's Sunday Top 40 show.

 When Number One came to an end in 1992, it was incorporated into the BBC's Fast Forward.
-The magazine's demise went unannounced - the final issue carried details of the features and interviews that would appear in the next issue, but remained unpublished.
+The magazine's demise went unannounced – the final issue carried details of the features and interviews that would appear in the next issue, but remained unpublished.

 Features

 As well as the Charts, the magazine included interviews with pop stars of the day as well as centre pin-ups.
 Songwords to current pop songs were also featured.
 Other features were Single and album reviews, competitions and a letters page.
-Colomnists were used also throughout the magazine with their own pages.
-These were sometimes by well known people in the industry such as producer Pete Waterman or DJ Bruno Brookes or by staff writers who went under pseudonyms such as 'Lola Lush' (a glamorous woman with bitchy comments) or 'Snabber' (a depressive dog who answered the letters).
+Columnists were used in the magazine with their own pages.
+These were sometimes by well known people in the music industry such as producer Pete Waterman, DJ Bruno Brookes or by staff writers who went under pseudonyms.

 At the end of each year, the magazine would run a reader's poll of the top pop acts of the year.
 These would include best group, best single and most fanciable pop star among others.
-Number One was the first magazine to champion pop group Take That and featured them many times on the cover in 1991 before they became famous.
-Ultimately, the magazine didn't survive to see the group achieve their first top 10 hit.